pradeep-cruv/developer_docs/on_search_data_breakdown.md

 ```
 ### provider.locations
-provider.locations contain a list of all the locations supported by the provider, each list item contains location information like
+provider. locations contain a list of all the locations supported by the provider, each list item contains location information like
 address, availability of seller, delivery radius, etc...

 ##### provider.locations JSON example